dapopov-st/arXiv-llms-assistant/README.md

 huggingface-cli download turboderp/Mixtral-8x7B-instruct-exl2 --revision 6.0bpw --local-dir-use-symlinks False --local-dir MiStralInference/
 ```
 - In addition, parts of the project require Firefox and Selenium web driver.
 See installation instruction [here](https://dev.to/eugenedorfling/installing-the-firefox-web-driver-on-linux-for-selenium-d45)
-- Environment used for this project is listed in requirements.txt, but not all packages may be necessary depending on use case
+- Environment used for this project is listed in environment.yaml, but not all packages may be necessary depending on use case.
+To make the required directories, scripts/make_directories.py can be placed and run from the desired parent directory
+- Once installation is complete, ./run.sh would run the application accomplishing Goal 1.
+If the path to Zotero directory is different on your system, modify it by passing `--zotero_path` argument to scripts/get_arxiv_nums.py in run.sh
+- To run evaluation, place articles in data/pdfs_ws_mrkp_test/{pdf|txt}, modify the config(s) in the config directory, and run `python eval_runner.py`.

 ### Evaluation
 - The original starting point was a notebook on [RAG Evaluation](https://huggingface.co/learn/cookbook/en/rag_evaluation#evaluating-rag-performance) by HuggingFace